samihan123/Azure-ComputerVision-API/README.md

 http://159.223.124.38:3000/

-In this project we are designing Applications using Computer Vision API.
+In this project I am designing Applications using Computer Vision API.

 Azure API use algorithms to process images and return data based on the visual features you're interested in with Azure's Computer Vision service.